-- \ Reliable, oil field proven industrial grade components throughout. - Highest data integrity, with secure error rejecting data encryption to prevent the possibility of false signals. - ❖ High speed, fully bi-directional and continuous signal exchange ensures each unit is capable of controlling, monitoring and verifying signals at all the other units continuous, positive verification of correct operation at all units. - Out of the box 'Plug and Play' operation, typically no user programming, configuration or adjustments normally required.
-Duplicate remote relays, switches and analog signals without any connecting 'wires'. - All units revert to a known state upon communication loss, either local or remote, within a programmable time delay, may also be configured to continue operation with signal loss. - ❖ Additional relay output in each unit indicates the state of the system communication status. - ❖ Built in dual power supply options, 115 VAC and 10 to 28 Volts DC. - Quickly and easily add wireless I/O to existing systems; compatible with virtually all SCADA systems, supporting inputs and outputs that may be analog, digital and Modbus. - Standard (900MHz) radios using the internal antenna have a typical line of sight range of 5 to 7 miles and up to 40 miles with an external antenna.
-Additional models support extended transmission distances, non 'line-of sight' operation, multiple frequency options and repeater modes - Completely prepackaged solution in a corrosion resistant, NEMA 4X enclosure ready to be installed in virtually any location, requires just power and signal connection for operation.
-Most applications will not require an external antenna. - ❖ Several radio options available.
-Standard units may use lower power or 1 Watt 900MHz ISM band radios that are fully FCC approved and require no license for ownership or operation in the USA.
-Other models offer licensed operation with VHF or UHF radios having 1, 2 or 5 Watt output power. - ❖ Built in routines such as analog tank level, toggling pumps, dry contact tank level etc. for common applications often eliminates the need for a separate PLC - ❖ Directly supported by DAQFactory; Labview, Visual Basic, Visual C, Intellution, Wonderware etc may all interface to RFScada devices via standard Modbus commands.
+- Reliable, oil field proven industrial grade components throughout. - Highest data integrity, with secure error rejecting data encryption to prevent the possibility of false signals. - High speed, fully bi-directional and continuous signal exchange ensures each unit is capable of controlling, monitoring and verifying signals at all the other units - continuous, positive verification of correct operation at all units. - Out of the box 'Plug and Play' operation, typically no user programming, configuration or adjustments normally required.
+Duplicate remote relays, switches and analog signals without any connecting 'wires'. - All units revert to a known state upon communication loss, either local or remote, within a programmable time delay, may also be configured to continue operation with signal loss. - Additional relay output in each unit indicates the state of the system communication status.

+- Built in dual power supply options, 115 VAC and 10 to 28 Volts DC, easily operate from solar. - Quickly and easily add wireless I/O to existing systems; compatible with virtually all SCADA systems, supporting inputs and outputs that may be analog, digital and Modbus. - Standard (900MHz) radios using the internal antenna have a typical line of sight range of 5 to 10 miles and up to 40 miles with an external antenna.
+Additional models support extended transmission distances, non 'line-of sight' operation, multiple frequency options and repeater modes. - Completely prepackaged solution in a corrosion resistant, NEMA 4X enclosure ready to be installed in virtually any location, requires just power and signal connection for operation.
+Most applications will not require an external antenna. - Several radio options available.
+All units may use 1 Watt 900MHz ISM band radios that are fully FCC approved, requiring no license for ownership or operation in the USA.
+Licensed radios may also be used; standard units use VHF or UHF radios rated at 1, 2 or 5 Watts - Many built in routines are standard, such as analog tank level control, duplex toggling pumps, dry contact tank level, flow meter pulse counting etc. These functions often eliminate the need for a separate PLC. - Directly supported by DAQFactory; Labview, Visual Basic, Visual C, Intellution, Wonderware etc may all interface to RFScada devices via standard Modbus commands.

-Summary of 4ADI-5DO / 8ADI-9DO / 16ADI-9D2AO Differences
+Summary of 4ADI-5D02 and 16ADI-9D2AO Differences